CIII-DT: History

 It had hoped to be distinct from CBC and CTV by airing a number of its own Canadian-made programs.
 Three months later, however, many of these programs had been cancelled due to deep financial problems.
 It had made a serious blunder by signing on in the middle of the 1973–74 television season, and prospective advertisers did not have the money to spare for commercial spots.
 It barely registered as a blip in the ratings; in Toronto, for instance, it only drew a 2.5 share, just a fraction of those drawn by CBC and CTV.
 Its line of credit was yanked, and it was unable to meet daily expenses.

 Amid losses of over a million dollars a month, the network was bailed out by two conglomerates in March 1974 – a Toronto-based group headed by Allan Slaight and a Winnipeg-based group headed by Izzy Asper and Paul Morton.
 By the fall, Global was forced to scrap its ambitious business model just to survive.
-Instead, it began airing as much non-Canadian content as allowed (at the time, Canadian content regulations required stations to broadcast domestically produced programs for 60% of its overall schedule, and 50% during prime time), becoming essentially a clone of CTV.
+Instead, it replaced the cancelled shows with American imports.
+With as much non-Canadian content as legally allowed (at the time, Canadian content regulations required stations to broadcast domestically produced programs for 60% of its overall schedule, and 50% during prime time), Global essentially became a clone of CTV.

 Asper's group bought controlling interest in 1977, making them first western owners of a major Canadian broadcaster.
 In 1989, Asper and Morton tried to buy out each other's shares, and the Court of Queen's Bench of Manitoba ended the contest by ordering a sale of shares by auction, which allowed Asper and his company, Canwest, to take full ownership.

 First logo as "Global Ontario", used from August 1997 to February 2006.

 The station's callsign was changed to CIII-TV in January 1984, in accordance with its 10th anniversary of broadcasting.
 The Windsor/Cottam transmitter would be an exception to the rebroadcasters that were also assigned the CIII calls that month for a few years as it continued to be identified in CRTC documents as CKGN-TV-1, perhaps because of licensing issues with nearby broadcasters in the Detroit market (the CKGN calls are now used by an FM radio station in Kapuskasing, Ontario).

-Shaw Media purchased the station from Canwest Global in 2010 and Corus, in turn, acquired CIII from Shaw Media in 2016.
+Shaw Communications purchased CIII, along with the rest of the network, from Canwest Global in 2010, forming Shaw Media as Global's parent company.
+Shaw, in turn, merged Shaw Media into sister company Corus Entertainment in 2016.